holochain/holochain-rust/doc/architecture/decisions/0003-redux-architecture-pattern.md

 ## Context

-We are doing a rebuild.
+We are doing a rewrite.

 Holochain Go code shows many implicit dependencies between different modules and stateful objects.
 In conjunction with the complexity of a p2p network of agents, this leads to a level of overall complexity that feels too much to manage.
 A clean and fitting architecture for this Rust rebuild is needed.